brightmart/sentiment_analysis_fine_grain/README.md

 ## Usage

-     1. download cache file
+     1. download <a href='https://pan.baidu.com/s/19aMHbPgfpBxz9sS-sYsjOg'>cache file of sentiment analysis</a>

      2. train the model:

         python train_cnn_fine_grain.py

  # Dataset and Cahce file

- download cache file and dataset from <a href='https://pan.baidu.com/s/19aMHbPgfpBxz9sS-sYsjOg'>here</a>

  cache file was generate by following steps from preprocess_word.ipynb. it contains everything you need for this task,

  including: processed train/validation/test set; vocabulary of word; a dict map label to index.